Coming in or staying home, Seattle workers agree pre-COVID office is gone

 For other office doubters, the objection was less about coming back to the office than it was about how their employers had managed, or mismanaged, the return.

 Some complained that employers’ policies were unfair or inconsistently applied.
 Several described tensions between those who had been required to return and colleagues who were allowed to stay remote.
-One example of the latter were employees hired remotely during the pandemic who had negotiated permission to remain in their current out-of-area location.
+One example of the latter: employees hired remotely during the pandemic who had negotiated permission to remain in their current out-of-area location.

-Other mandated returnees felt their employers’ stated rationale for working in-person, such as better collaboration, hadn’t materialized because managers couldn’t ensure a critical mass of “hybrid” workers in the office on any given day.
+Other mandated returnees felt their employers’ stated rationale for working in person, such as better collaboration, hadn’t materialized because managers couldn’t ensure a critical mass of “hybrid” workers in the office on any given day.

-“If one person on your team doesn’t go in, then the next person’s like, ‘oh, well, if he’s not here, or she’s not going again, then I have no reason to go in,’ ” said the AWS engineer, who estimates his own offices are around 25% full.
+“If one person on your team doesn’t go in, then the next person’s like, ‘Oh, well, if he’s not here, or she’s not going again, then I have no reason to go in,’ ” said the AWS engineer, who estimates his own offices are around 25% full.

 Under those circumstances, mandates for workers are just “making them uncomfortable,” said the AWS engineer.
 “They’re probably going to try to switch teams or they are just going to leave the company.”